memgraph/docs/docs/reference-guide/temporal_types/overview.md

 slug: /reference-guide/temporal_types/
 ---

-Temporal types can be stored as properties of a graph.
-The user can use cypher queries or write/read procedures to write/read these properties.
-The following table summarizes the temporal types that memgraph currently supports:
+Temporal types can be stored as properties of a vertex or edge.
+The user can use cypher queries or procedures to read or write these properties.
+The following table summarizes the temporal types that Memgraph currently supports:

 name|description|
 :-:|:-: